lindosystems/lindoapi.jl/README.md

 ## Installing Lindoapi.jl

-The Julia library needs to know where the Lindo API is stored to do so create and environment variable named ```LINDOAPI_HOME```.
+The Julia library needs to know where the Lindo API is stored.
+To do so create an environment variable named. ```LINDOAPI_HOME```.
 ### Using Windows
 On the command line
 ```dos